 Bonnaroo to offer all-night stage for dance, hip-hop artists

-Music fans will have more options to dance the night away at the Bonnaroo Music and Arts Festival, which is unveiling an all-night stage focusing on dance, electronic and hip-hop artists.
-The Other stage will run all night at this year's festival, scheduled June 8-11 in Manchester, Tennessee.
+In this June 10, 2016 file photo, a lighted archway leading onto the farm appears at the Bonnaroo Music and Arts Festival in Manchester, Tenn.
+Music fans will have more options to dance the night away at the Bonnaroo Music and Arts Festival, which is unveiling an all-night stage focusing on dance, electronic and hip hop artists.

 Add your comments below